kdheepak/blog/content/32-neovim-languageserver-julia.md

 # Capabilities

-The `.vimrc` code for the capabilities show are linked below the image.
+The corresponding `.vimrc` code is linked below each image.

 ## Completion